Okunade Sijuwade: Death controversy

 He was reported dead on 28 July 2015 in a London hospital at the age of 85 but the news was refuted by the Royal traditional council of Ile Ife who claimed that he is alive and in good health.
 His death away was officially announced by the Ife High Chiefs when they visited the governor of Osun State in Nigeria, Rauf Aregbesola, on 12 August 2015 at the governor's office in the state capital, Osogbo.
 The Nigerian President Muhammadu Buhari expressed condolences to his family on his death.

-He is the first Arole Oduduwa to die outside of Yorubaland.
-The title of Adimula of Ife is spiritual, and is not befitting for an Ooni to depart beyond Yoruba boundaries.